jonatack/bitcoinops.github.io/_posts/en/newsletters/2020-06-03-newsletter.md

 open and honest discussion.
 ([transcript](https://diyhpl.us/wiki/transcripts/sydney-bitcoin-meetup/2020-05-19-socratic-seminar/))

- **Revault—A Multiparty Vault Architecture**

-Kevin Loaec and Antoine Poinsot presented on their vault design Revault at London Bitcoin Devs.
+- **Revault—A Multiparty Vault Architecture:** Kevin Loaec and Antoine Poinsot presented on their vault design Revault at London Bitcoin Devs.
 They outlined specific details like its reliance on co-signing servers and how it compares to some other vault designs that require knowledge of amounts ahead of time and/or key deletion.